Meet the UniPunch team at Booth #A3540!

-What first comes to mind is punching a line of holes using UniPunch tooling on a strip template in a bed rail in a press brake.
+One of the most common applications is punching a line of holes using UniPunch tooling on a strip template in a press brake.

-Remember that for recurring jobs UniPunch tooling can stay assembled on the bed rail and the whole assembly removed from the press and put on a rack for when that hole pattern is needed next.
+For recurring jobs, UniPunch tooling can stay assembled on the template and the whole assembly can be removed from the press and put on a rack for when that hole pattern is needed next.

 There are a variety of ways to reduce the required press tonnage.

 - Use Tonnage Compensator Caps – Stagger the punch length so that the punches pierce the material at different intervals

 - Add Punch Shear – A shear angle ground onto the punch tip reduces the load or tonnage unlike flat faced punches